cindy2097/newStorybookImages/README.md

 3. Then, fill the bounding box with the average color, and put the text in the middle of the bounding box.
 The font size will be calculated according to height of the bounding box and the font color will be either white or black, which is determined by the average color.

-4. Link the new PNG images back into a PDF format, and then save the PDF into the output folder.
+4. Link the new PNG images bimageack into a PDF format, and ten save the PDF into the output folder.

 5. Delete the PNG images

 ## TODO:
 * Doesn't support special characters like Arabic
 * Add the text in a seperate area instead of a whole seperate image
-* Detect a single line, and then feed it into translator instead of translating every single word (increases efficiency and accuracy)
 * Make font size adjust to the bounding box width & height.
 * Collect all the images and combine them into the PDF (for now, it's just outputting to folder `./src/PNGImgsOutput`)
 * Remove certain pages